Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings: Experiments

+The reason we opt for human evaluation over automatic evaluations is to account for multimodality and ensure complex analysis of filling logical gaps with novel and consistent synthetic tokens.
+Further, we do not seek to compare with the datasets' ground truths because the ground truths in \textsc{Vist} and \textsc{WikiHow} often are incoherent or undescriptive.
+Instead, our data augmentation seeks to surpass ground truth results by synthetically filling logical gaps and providing human-interpretable multi-step reasoning.

+\paragraph{Evaluation Criteria.} For both evaluations, we use the \texttt{novelty} and \texttt{consistency} metrics defined in \cref{subsec:recursive}.
+As additional downstream evaluation metrics, we add coherence for storytelling and descriptiveness for instruction summarization. \texttt{Coherence} confirms that the output \textit{flows logically together as an interesting and creative story.} \texttt{Descriptiveness} verifies that the \textit{generated summaries describe accurately and with detail the steps of the ``How-To'' article.} We select our human evaluation criteria based on \textsc{BartScore} \cite{yuan2021bartscore} and our goal of generating relevant logical infillings.

-We evaluate results using win-tie-loss, a common approach in human evaluation \cite{gu2021dialogbert, yang2019hybrid}, which reduces variance and increases inter-annotator agreement.
-Since our method is the first to generate multimodal infillings, we cannot use existing vision-language models as baselines.
-Instead, we compare head-to-head \textsc{VCoT}'s text-visual pairs with purely textual chain-of-thought (\textsc{CoT}) paired with the purely visual chain-of-images (\textsc{CoI}) performed in parallel, using the same recursion depth.
+\paragraph{Evaluation Details.} We ask human annotators to follow the evaluation criteria (\textit{novelty}, \textit{consistency}, \textit{coherence}, and \textit{descriptiveness}) using win-tie-lose comparison, a common approach in human evaluation \cite{gu2021dialogbert, yang2019hybrid}, which reduces variance and increases inter-annotator agreement.
+Since our method is the first to generate multimodal infillings, existing vision-language models are not well-suited as baselines.
+Instead, we use head-to-head comparisons of \textsc{VCoT}'s text-visual pairs with purely textual chain-of-thought (\textsc{CoT}) paired with the purely visual chain-of-images (\textsc{CoI}) performed in parallel, using the same recursion depth.
 To evaluate the infillings, we additionally compare with a random baseline, which selects a random multimodal pair from our generated examples.
-To evaluate the downstream task performance, we additionally compare the performance without any generated infillings, as well as the ground truth reference steps provided by each dataset.
+To evaluate downstream task performance, we also compare with generation without using generated infillings, as well as with the ground truth of each dataset.
+We hired a total of 20,534 workers using the Mechanical Turk platform, and paid a rate of \$.30/HIT for our labeling tasks to an average hourly wage of \$15/hr.